sjs1985/hexbot/README.md

 This must be installed as a Chrome Extension.

+The progra
+	- solve all riddles/puzzles (NEW);
+	- performs game missions;
+	- intercepts bank transactions;
-The program performs game missions, intercepts bank transactions and performs broadcast uploads.
+	- performs broadcast uploads.